swiftype/app-search-demo-react/README.md

 ### That's it!

 Have fun!
-We hope this has been useful in helping you explore building search within Reach.
+We hope this has been useful in helping you explore building search within React.